Cousin marriage: East Asia

 In the Far East, South Korea is especially restrictive with bans on marriage out to third cousins.
 Also, South Korea prohibited marriages between couples with the same surname and region of origin until 1997.

-North Korea also prohibit marriage out to third cousins.
-Taiwan prohibit marriage out to second cousins.
+North Korea also prohibits marriage out to third cousins.
+Taiwan prohibits marriage out to second cousins.

 China has prohibited first cousin marriage since 1981 (but not prohibits marriage of second cousin or first cousin once removed).
-Currently, according to the Marriage Law of the People's Republic of China, Article 7, "No marriage may be contracted under any of the following circumstances: (1) if the man and the woman are lineal relatives by blood, or collateral relatives by blood up to the third degree of kinship."
-This was then encompassed in the Civil Code, which takes effect in 2021, as its Article 1048.
+According to the Marriage Law of the People's Republic of China, Article 7, "No marriage may be contracted under any of the following circumstances: (1) if the man and the woman are lineal relatives by blood, or collateral relatives by blood up to the third degree of kinship."
+This was then codified in the Civil Code, which took effect in 2021, as its Article 1048.

-Unlike China mainland, the two special administrative regions of China, Hong Kong and Macau, place no restrictions on marriage between cousins.
+Unlike mainland China, the two special administrative regions of China, Hong Kong and Macau, place no restrictions on marriage between cousins.

 Japan also allows first cousin marriage.

 Controversy over South Korean legal provisions

-South Korea is especially restrictive with bans on marriage out to third cousins.
+South Korea's Civil Code 809 prohibits marriage between relatives within the third cousins (8촌, palchon).
 This is the broadest legal scope for consanguineous marriage anywhere in the world.
+Additionally, South Korea is the only country in the world that prohibits marriage up to third cousins.
 These legal provisions are likely to become the source of legal disputes in the future, as the scope of "relatives" that South Korean people actually recognise has become extremely narrow as South Korean society has become more nuclear-based.

 For example, a couple might marry without knowing that they are third cousins, making their marriage invalid under the law.
 A person in such a position filed a constitutional complaint with the Constitutional Court of Korea over this matter.

 The court ruled that the ban was constitutional, but overturned the legal provisions invalidating a marriage that had already taken place.

 Accordingly, the Ministry of Justice conducted a study to review narrowing the scope of relatives subject to the current marriage ban (from third cousin to first cousin), but according to a public opinion poll conducted by the Ministry of Justice, 75% of those who responded that the appropriate scope of the ban was "within third cousins, as is the current law", followed by within second cousins (15%) and first cousins (5%).